A Guide to America's Most Haunted

 The Punderson State Park Lodge - Ohio

-This haunted hotel in Ohio led our September 15, 2011 issue.
-Check them out too for night of fright and things out of sight!
+This haunted hotel in Ohio led our Haunted Hotels issue.
+Check them out for out of sight fright nights.

 Source: National Trust Historic Hotels of America